 “Disculpe, la cuenta por favor” = “Excuse me, the bill please”

 The universal language of waving your hand in the air like you’re signing your name always works beautifully but if you’re struggling to make eye contact and want to get your bill (most wait staff prefer to let you relax and not push the bill onto you).
 Then don’t be scared to put your hand on the air and say this phrase to the waiter.

 I hope this guide to what to drink in Madrid and how to order like a local has explained Spain’s drinking culture and what’s on the menu.
 Inspiring you to try something new and order with confidence on your next holiday.

-What your favourite Spanish drink?
-Do you have any helpful tips on how to order drinks in Spain?
-Let me know in the comments box below.
+What is your favourite Spanish drink? do you have any tips for recommendations to share?
+Tell us in the comments box below ↓↓